-The Group has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
-In 2013 HMRC informed the Group that its interpretation of the UK rules means that the group relief is not available.
+Lloyds Banking Group has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
+In 2013, HMRC informed Lloyds Banking Group that its interpretation of the UK rules means that the group relief is not available.
 In 2020, HMRC concluded their enquiry into the matter and issued a closure notice.
-The Group's interpretation of the rules has not changed and hence it has appealed to the First Tier Tax Tribunal, with a hearing expected in 2022.
-If the final determination of the matter by the judicial process is that HMRC's position is correct, management estimate that this would result in an increase in current tax liabilities for the company of approximately £26,678k (including interest).
-The Group, having taken appropriate advice, does not consider that this is a case where additional tax will ultimately fall due.
+Lloyds Banking Group's interpretation of the rules has not changed and hence it has appealed to the First Tier Tax Tribunal, with a hearing expected in 2023.
+If the final determination of the matter by the judicial process is that HMRC's position is correct, management estimate that this would result in an increase in current tax liabilities for the company of approximately £27,838k (including interest).
+Lloyds Banking Group, having taken appropriate advice, does not consider that this is a case where additional tax will ultimately fall due.